Admissions

 For applicants who do not qualify for Admission Directly into Year 3 and who meet at least one of the following criteria:

-• Have graduated from secondary education at an equivalent level to Canadian High School Grade 12, including English (Grade 12 with a grade of C), Mathematics (Grade 11) and Science (Grade 12); OR
+• Have graduated from secondary education at an equivalent level to Canadian High School Grade 12, including English (Grade 12 with a grade of C), Mathematics (Grade 11), and Science (Grade 12); or

-• Have at least one year (24 credits) of successful university level study at another institution; OR
+• Have at least one year (24 credits) of successful university-level study at another institution; or

-• Are applying through a block transfer agreement; OR
+• Are applying through a block transfer agreement; or

 • Have a current CDMP or CRTWC designation.